 - Money is a scarce resource.

-All these are limiting beliefs that prevent one from seeing what money really is.
+These limiting beliefs prevent one from seeing what money really is.

 In finance or economics class, money is said to be anything that is generally accepted as a means of payment for goods and services and payment of debt.

-Paper money was first used in China some 500 years before it was used in Europe.
-In the 17th century European counties started producing paper money due to shortage of coins.
+Paper money was first used in China 500 years before it was used in Europe.
+In the 17th century, European counties started producing paper money due to a shortage of coins.

-Generally paper money (dollars) always had a relationship with gold.
-However in 1971 President Nixon severed the direct convertibility of U.S. dollars into gold, world currencies stopped being backed by gold because much of the world currencies relied on dollar and with that, fiat money became the money we know today.
+Generally, paper money (dollars) always had a relationship with gold.
+However, in 1971 President Nixon severed the direct convertibility of U.S. dollars into gold, and world currencies stopped being backed by gold because much of the world currencies relied on the dollar, and with that, fiat money became the money we know today.

 Fiat money is money that isn’t backed by any physical commodity.
-It is just an arbitrary act or decree that makes it acceptable as money.
-Paper is what we spend as money so why be scared of paper.
-It is meant to be a tool that help us store value.
+It is an arbitrary act or decree that makes it acceptable as money.
+We spend paper as money, so why be scared of paper.
+It is meant to be a tool that helps us store value.

-- Money is the root of all evil: A tool is neither good or bad.
+- Money is the root of all evil: A tool is neither good nor bad.
 It is what you use the tool to do that matters.
-Money has never being the devil because it is a tool.
+Money has never been the devil because it is a tool.
 How you use it is your responsibility.
-A person who is good will use money to perpetrate more good, so does an evil person.
+A reasonable person will use the money to perpetrate more good, and so does an evil person.

-2. Money is meant to be spent: Technically yes, but no not all the money you earn is meant to be spent.
+2. Money is meant to be spent: Technically, yes, but no, not all the money you earn is intended to be spent.
 Sometimes you spend, sometimes you save and invest.
-How would you fare without having to work again due to your illness or old age.
+How would you fare without having to work again due to your illness or old age?

-3. Money is not important: Whoo, I’m sure you are looking like “is this even true?”
-Well there are people that don’t see money as something important.
-I agree that it should not be that important in real sense, but how do you eat a decent meal? keep a roof over your head take care of your health and travel?
+3. Money is unimportant: I’m sure you are looking like, “Is this even true?”
+Well, some people don’t see money as something important.
+I agree that it should not be given too much importance, but how do you eat a decent meal?
+Keep a roof over your head, take care of your health and travel?

 You need money.
 There is no way you dodge money.
 Money problems like these questions are solved with money.
-Therefore money is not unimportant, it is as important as a hammer for a driving a nail, that is it is only important in serving as a tool to solve problems.
+Therefore, money is not unimportant.
+It is as essential as a hammer for driving a nail.
+That is, it is only critical for serving as a tool to solve problems.

-Luck is something random but money hardly comes through luck, if it does it also goes by luck.
-This is the case of lucky gamblers who earn millions and within few years they are back to where the started or worse off.
+Luck is something random, but money hardly comes through luck.
+If it does, it also goes by luck.
+This is the case of lucky gamblers who earn millions, and within a few years, they are back to where they started or worse off.

-Every rich person works hard for his or her money.
-Those that have money through inheritance, they still have to keep working to preserve the money or else it would finish.
+Every wealthy person works hard for their money.
+Those that have money through inheritance still have to keep working to preserve the money, or else it will finish.

 6. Money is a scarce resource: This is a fat lie.
 There is money enough for us all.
 This statement has been repeated because of its importance.
-Understanding that there is always abundant of money when you do the right work.
-This is evident in today's world as the average Joe in most countries has more money than his counterpart some seventy to eighty years ago.
-The S&P 500 Index has never been this high in history more than 3000 points and Dow Jones Industrial Average is little above 39 thousand points.
+Understand that there is always an abundance of money when you do good work.
+This is evident in today’s world, as the average Joe in most countries has more money compared to someone of the same status seventy to eighty years ago.
+The S&P 500 Index has never been this high in history, more than 3000 points, and Dow Jones Industrial Average is little above 39 thousand points.